logo

 Site Requirements

-The site where the Ring is to be erected needs to be reasonably level and, normally, with a clear space of 8m x 5m although a reduced space can be accommodated if extra lifting effort is provided.
-When erected, the Ring occupies approximately 2.1m x 4.3m.
 If it is to be erected indoors, a clear height of 4.5m is needed.
 If the trailer and its towing vehicle can be brought to the site this eases erection and minimises the time needed.
 A diagram showing dimension of the Ring is available here (and from the download page).

 Erection